St Benet's, Paul's Wharf

 Other highlights include the carved door case with the royal coat of arms above, and sanctuary chairs given by Charles II's Secretary of State, Sir Leoline Jenkins.
 There is a set of heraldic banners bearing the arms of the 13 College of Arms members, plus the Duke of Norfolk's banner.
 Set upon the east wall is a 17th-century coat of arms for the College, and on the north wall is the Garter Board, listing every Garter Principal King of Arms since 1398.

 St Benet's is open for Sunday services and also one afternoon per week, with volunteer guides from the Friends of City Churches helping visitors get the most out of the experience.
+We got a chance to talk to two of the volunteer guides during our visit, and they were very enthusiastic about the church and pointed out quite a few historical features that we might otherwise have missed.

 About St Benet's, Paul's Wharf